 To be wild, or not to be wild.
 Is this really a question?
-Wild horses are extinct for a long time, but there are many small populations of equines, that actually live feral or free in a certain area or for a certain amount of time.
-There may be no true wild horses anymore, but there are many free equines on this planet.
-I want to share their story and document the lifes and habitats of these wildlings.
+Wild horses are extinct for a long time, but equines rewilder the nature.
+Even if there may be no true wild horses anymore, we have many free horses on this planet.
+I want to share their story, document their lives and their impact in rewildering and grazing projects.
+There is a surprisingly high number of breeds, traditions, projects and regions with free roaming horses in Europe and worldwide.

 Feral horses are free-roaming horses with domesticated ancestors, but mostly untouched by humans and often managed as wildlife.
 The term wild horses is more popular than feral horses, in German it's "Wildpferd" and in French "Cheval sauvage / féral".
 Typical feral breeds are the Mustang or at some places the Konik.